 What kind of credit score do you need to buy a car?

 The required credit score for a car loan depends on a number of factors.
-For example, traditional lenders like banks may be less-willing to offer loans to consumers with poor credit than other alternative options.
+For example, traditional lenders like banks may be less-willing to offer loans to people with bad credit than other alternative options.

 With Monzi’s lender-finder service, in particular, we may be able to match you with one of these alternative lending options.
 Moreover, these lenders consider the big picture.
 This means your credit score is only one piece of the puzzle.

 For example, you may be approved for a loan despite your bad credit because of: